 Before we go any further, let’s get one thing straight: travel isn’t inherently dangerous.
 Sure, there are some common scams to be aware of while on the road but there are common scams on eBay too.
 I’m not here to scare you into buying anything you don’t need.

 Some travellers take fewer precautions than others.
 Heck, some even backpack without travel insurance.
-If travelling with a money belt or one of these alternatives gives you the peace of mind to enjoy your adventure more, go ahead and grab one!
+If travelling with safety accessories like a money belt or one of these alternatives gives you the peace of mind to enjoy your adventure more, go ahead and grab one!
 But if you think they’re a waste of time, or don’t see the need for your next trip, save your money for a couple of beers on the road instead!

 On to the money belt alternatives!